Glossary

 Cost per admission: A measure that shows how much money on average different hospitals spend to treat patients admitted for selected conditions or procedures.

-Cost weight: The costliness of an AR-DRG relative to all other AR-DRGs such that the average cost weight for all separations is 1.00.
-A separation for an AR-DRG with a cost weight of 5.0, therefore, on average costs 10 times as much as a separation with a cost weight of 0.5.
-There are separate cost weights for AR-DRGs in the public and private sectors, reflecting the differences in the range of costs in the different sectors.
+Cost weight: Australian Refined Diagnostic Related Groups (AR-DRGs) classify hospitalisations into groups, each of which has a similar level of resource utilisation (cost).
+The ‘cost weights’ indicate the relative cost of hospitalisations in one AR-DRG compared to hospitalisations in another AR-DRG.
+A hospitalisation for an AR-DRG with a cost weight of 5.0, therefore, on average costs 10 times as much as a hospitalisation with a cost weight of 0.5.
+There are separate cost weights (directly related to the diagnosis related group (AR-DRG) assigned to the hospitalisation) in the public and private sectors, reflecting the differences in the range of costs in the different sectors.

 Coverage: The extent to which records in a database account for all occurrences of a particular event.
 For example, if there were estimated to be 100,000 events (such as admissions, outpatient occasions of service or emergency department presentations) nationally and 95,000 of these were specifically recorded in a database, the database would be said to have 95% coverage.